 Acting Career Information: Becoming an Actor or Actress

-Learn how to become an actor.
+Learn the steps for becoming an actor.
 Research the various education requirements, training information and experience required for starting a career in acting.

 Acting as a career involves more than just performing in movies.
 Working actors perform in live theater productions, at theme parks, in commercials and on television shows.
 As actors start their careers, many work multiple jobs, such as working as extras in films or TV, to support themselves financially.
 While many actors live in large metropolitan areas, such as Los Angeles or New York, production companies all over the U.S. hire actors on a regular basis.
 Travel is often necessary, and competition for acting positions is extremely keen.

 The more experience an actor has, the more desirable he or she is to a director.
 While a degree is not typically required, bachelor's degree programs in drama and theater arts are available, particularly for those interested in acting on stage.
 The following table contains the main qualifications and requirements needed to become an actor or actress listed by the U.S. Bureau of Labor Statistics.

 |Degree Level||Bachelor's degree|